maboa/MDN/adaptive-and-live-streaming-setup.md

 `````

 As you can see, the mpd file tells the browser where the various pieces of media are located, we also include meta data such as mimeType and codecs.
+[TODO - find out startwithSAP, duration and mediaRange do - there is scant info about all this!]

 See Also